 Pets and Potential Homebuyers Shouldn’t Mix

-If you're selling a home, there are going to be lots of strangers coming in – realtors, potential buyers, inspectors.
-Make plans for your pet during these times.
-Letting dogs and cats have free reign of your home as potential buyers take a tour is a recipe for disaster.
-Many real estate pros advise sellers to hide pet paraphernalia, because buyers are often turned off when they see chewed up toys, fur covered beds and dirty food bowls.
-If your pet must stay in the house during a showing consider confining them to a familiar crate or keep them in the garage so they don't frighten house hunters.
-A particularly sensitive animal might do better staying with a neighbor or boarding at a kennel during these times.
+Selling a home means many strangers coming in and out — realtors, potential buyers, inspectors, etc. Make plans for your pet during these times.
+Letting animals have free reign of your home as potential buyers take a tour is a recipe for disaster.
+Many real estate pros advise sellers to hide pet stuff because buyers can be dissuaded when they see chewed-up toys, fur-covered beds and dirty food bowls.
+If your pet must stay in the house during a showing, consider confining them to a familiar crate or keep them in the garage so they don’t frighten house hunters and vice versa.
+A particularly sensitive animal might do better staying with a neighbor or boarding at a kennel during the whole affair.

 Meeting the Neighbors

 Make sure to introduce your pet to the new neighbors.
 This is especially important if it’s going to be outside or let out frequently.
 Familiarity on both sides is the goal!
 The more, the better.
 So if your pet gets out and wanders around, everyone knows who’s who and can help.
 This is particularly important if the neighbor also has a pet.
 Two disagreeable dogs that share a fence is something you’d want to know about sooner rather than later.
 Several cities offer amenities like dog-friendly restaurants, so it’s easy for both you and your furry friend to explore the new digs.

 Breaking Them In

 After moving into a new house, immediately walk your dog around the neighborhood so that they become familiar with the new area.
 Establish boundaries in the yard for your dog to roam, and help them become accustomed to the new environment by maintaining a regular feeding, walking and sleep schedule.

 Take Things Slow with Cats